 The promotion of PGS was one tool of the SCP project’s work with businesses.
 At the beginning of the project, two pilot areas were selected for conversion from maize monocultures to a diversified system of perennial trees, fruits, and vegetables using agroecological principles.

 In 2018, a financing mechanism was created jointly with the Thai Bank for Agriculture and Agricultural Cooperatives to support farmers for six years, i.e. during the transition period and to provide monitoring in the first years.
 In fact, the large Thai retailer Central Group partnered with the project to help PGS farmers from the project landscape to access the market.
 In workshops and meetings in the field, WWF Thailand started to discuss with farmers whether using PGS as an alternative to third party certification would be useful.
 With most of the project sites being in sloping, remote areas, without clear land records, PGS can be used to certify areas without clear land tenure arrangements which is another advantage for farmers.
 The rights to use these areas are granted by the Agricultural Land Reform Office or the Ministry of Land Tenure.

 Key project partners such as the Thai Organic Agriculture Foundation provided training on agroecological approaches, and on the PGS peer reviews.
-A total of 1560 farmers associated with the initiative are currently adopting PGS, which was promoted to smallholder farmers, especially in the provinces Nan and Chiang Mai, and a total of 1560 farmers linked to the project are now using the scheme.
-It has been well received by the organic food market as well as by several retailers who since 2019 have offered various PGS-certified agricultural products from the project landscape on their shelves since 2019 have praised it.
+A total of 1560 farmers associated with the initiative are currently adopting PGS, which was promoted to smallholder farmers, particularly in the provinces of Nan and Chiang Mai.
+The organic food industry as well as several shops that have been stocking a variety of PGS-certified agricultural products from the project landscape on their shelves since 2019 have praised it.

 South to South Exchange and PGS in Paraguay